When was the last time you fought stress?

 When you get sucked into the stream of thoughts again, do not judge it in any way.
 Simply allow it to be.
 If a monkey is restless and agitated, trying to grab it and hold it still will just make it worse.
 If you leave the monkey alone and give it some space, it will eventually calm down.
 As you watch your mind from a distance, you can still be at peace.

-If you missed your morning meditation, even on the go you can still find five minutes for this simple exercise to calm your mind and bring yourself back to your senses.
-That’s how our teacher and founder Paula Kaminska treated herself out of anxiety when she embarked on her Holistic Yoga path many years ago.
+If you missed your morning meditation, even on the go, you can still find five minutes for this simple exercise to calm your mind and bring yourself back to your senses.
+That’s how I treated myself out of anxiety when I embarked on my Holistic Yoga path many years ago.